Location: Mount Morris, New York, United States

-The Mills Mansion Site, located one mile from the Genesee River in western New York, was the homestead of Major General William Augustus Mills (1777-1844), who served during the defense of the Niagara frontier in the War of 1812 and commanded the New York militia from six counties.
+The Mills Mansion Site, located one mile from the Genesee River in western New York, was the homestead of Major General William Augustus Mills (1777-1844), who served during the defense of the Niagara frontier in the War of 1812, and later commanded the New York militia from six counties.
 He became a prosperous gentleman farmer and an influential figure in early 19th century Livingston County.
 Later in life (1838), the General built his elegant Federal style house with Greek Revival accents on Lot 1 in the Village of Mount Morris, which he founded.
 The Mount Morris Rotary Club purchased the house 1976 as a gift to the Mount Morris Historical Society, which restored and operates it as a museum.
 The General William A. Mills House is listed on both the New York State and National Registers of Historic Places and is accredited through the American Association for State and Local History.

 Extensive excavations during several previous seasons revealed an array of 19th century structures and landscape features around the house, some of which have been reconstructed based upon the archaeological evidence.
 Recovered artifacts guide the historical society in building its collections of objects for period rooms.
-Additionally, Archaic through Transitional and Early Woodland horizons lie beneath the historical strata at this remarkable stratified site.
+Additionally, native Archaic through Transitional and Early Woodland horizons lie beneath the historical strata at this remarkable stratified site.
 A prehistoric hearth area has been studied, as well as extensive stone toolmaking on the site.
 Each season‚ the research explores both the historical and prehistoric components.
 The brick mansion itself serves as the base of operations for the archaeological team and houses the artifact laboratories and exhibits.
-Students will participate in excavation and laboratory processing of finds from all time periods, from the present back through the prehistoric.
+Students participate in excavation and laboratory processing of finds from all time periods, from the present back through the prehistoric.
 Students also gain some insight into small museum operations, and interact with the public while answering questions from visitors and tourists.
-COLLEGE CREDIT: six weekends, July 12 - August 17.
+COLLEGE CREDIT: six weekends, July 11 - August 16.
 Project director's permission required to register.
 NON-CREDIT STUDENTS: $30 per day, June through October.
 Contact project director for details.

 Period(s) of Occupation: Multi-Component: historical period 1790s to present; and prehistoric Archaic through Early Woodland periods, approximately 1,500-5,000 years old.